sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 ## Usage

-- Use the app to do something query the pdf file !
+- Use the app to do query the pdf file.
+- The app is purely CLI based where users are prompted to ask the question of their files.
 - The app understands the context you are providing with respect to pdf file

 ## Folder Structure